theostowell/tstowx.com/content/issues/090 • Really I just want to create.md

 author: Theo Stowell
 url: issues/090
 ---
-Recently I've been battling the administrative tasks behind posting and sharing ideas online, as well as online business.
+Recently I've been battling the administrative tasks behind creating content and running a business online...

 After I launched the PARAZETTEL Community a few weeks back, aside from creating one more course which I [launched the past weekend](https://skool.com/parazettel), I feel as though I've just been poking around with pointless tweaks and admin that aren't ever going to make a significant difference in the business.

 This prompted me to think about what I actually want out of going on this journey, and I realised that I just want to create what I want, every day, without being tied to a certain something or another.